svofski/incursiondelrio/BUGS.md

 The copter does not get destroyed, and apparently collision goes on forever.
 Kaboom sound keeps sounding.
 This is very bad.

+2. Dying immediately after start destroys the game

+3. Dying after passing bridge 0 resets the game in a strange location.
+Bridge 0 may be there.
+Road may be not.
+It should reset the game to beginning.

+4. An enemy does not get regenerated when the game is reset at a bridge if it is located too close to the bridge.